Discovery Call Framework: Questions, Scripts & the 30-Minute Structure

 Minute 26-30: Next Steps and Close (4 minutes)

 The final four minutes are about aligning on what happens next.
-This is where many reps lose the plot.
-They either end with a vague "let me send you some information" or they push for a demo without confirming qualification.
+This is where many reps lose the plot — ending with a vague "let me send you some information" or pushing for a demo without confirming qualification.

 The structured close: